yuezhang23/boardgame2048/README.md

 # Board 2048 Program
 This is a one-player board game with the same rules and features as shown in the 2048 board game from Apple Store.

+### How to Play

+#### 1. Start a New Game
+On running the program, only the menu is shown on the Turtle screen.
+The user can choose from menu options such as 1, 2, 3 to initialize the board.
+- Press 1 to start a 4x4 size game any time.
+- Press 2 to quit the game any time.
+- Press 3 to challenge a bigger board.

+#### 2. Game On
+During the game, all menu options and arrow keys are available.
+- Press 1 to start a 4x4 size game any time.
+- Press 2 to quit the game any time.
+- Press 3 to challenge a bigger size game any time.
+- Press 'Up' for up slide.
+- Press 'Down' for down slide.
+- Press 'Left' for left slide.
+- Press 'Right' for right slide.

+#### 3. Game Over or Win
+When the related message prints out, only menu options are available.

 ### Features
 This program consists of three files.